4ms/metamodule/docs/BasicVCVPatching.md

 You can map MIDI events (note pitch, note velocity, CC values, Pitch Bend, etc) to knobs and jacks.
-This is done by using the VCV Core MIDI modules (included with the every VCV Rack installation).
+This is done by using the VCV Core MIDI modules (included with every VCV Rack installation).

 The following modules are supported by the MetaModule: